 Prostate cancer is the type of cancer found most often among men in the United States, and more than 192,000 cases are diagnosed each year.
 It’s second only to lung cancer as a cause of cancer deaths among men in this country.

 Chances are that you know someone who has prostate cancer or has been treated for it.
-More than 2 million men in the United States — one man in every six — have been diagnosed with the disease.
+One out of every seven American men will be diagnosed with the disease in their lifetime.

 The survival rate is increasing, and awareness, screening and improved therapies are some of the reasons.
 If found early, prostate cancer has a good chance for successful treatment.
 In fact, prostate cancer sometimes does not pose a significant threat to a man’s life and can be observed carefully instead of treated immediately.

 The prostate is a walnut-size gland in the male reproductive system.
 Just below the bladder and in front of the rectum, it surrounds part of the urethra, a tube that empties urine from the bladder.
 The prostate helps produce semen and nourish sperm.

 The prostate begins to develop while a baby is in his mother’s womb.
 Fueled by androgens (male hormones), it continues to grow until adulthood.

 Sometimes, the part of the prostate around the urethra may keep growing, causing benign prostatic hyperplasia (BPH).
 While this condition may interfere with passing urine and needs to be treated, it is not prostate cancer.

 Almost all prostate cancers begin in the gland cells of the prostate and are known as adenocarcinomas.

 Pre-cancerous changes of the prostate: By age 50, about half of all men have small changes in the size and shape of the cells in the prostate.
 This is called prostatic intraepithelial neoplasia (PIN).

 Some research has indicated these cellular changes may eventually develop into prostate cancer.
 But this is controversial, and preventive treatment is not recommended.